Planning & Inspection FAQs

 - Foundation Repair

 - Solar System

 - Street Contractor Permits - curb/gutter, drive approach, sidewalk

 Once your plans are finalized and you've selected a contractor, instruct the contractor to obtain the proper permits.
 If the contractor requires the owner to reimburse for the permit fee, ask for a receipt.
 Fees are determined by the value of the project and therefore may vary from project to project.

-The following items need to be identified on the building application:
+- What items need to be identified on the building application?